Alison Luff: Career

 Luff made her Broadway debut in the ensemble of Mamma Mia, understudying the roles of Ali and Sophie.
 She departed the production on January 1, 2012.
 She also performed the same track on the second national tour.
 She then understudied Carolee Carmello as Aimee Semple McPherson in the short-lived Broadway musical, Scandalous.

 She then went on to star in the Broadway production of Ghost as an understudy for the role of Molly, which was played by Caissie Levy.

 Luff made her Wicked debut on April 30, 2013 with the 1st National Tour, alongside Jennifer Gambatese as Glinda.
 She took a short break from Elphaba July 2 to 7, 2013, in which time the role was played by Dee Roscioli.
 She played her final performance as Elphaba on April 20, 2014, with Gina Beck as Glinda.
 She was replaced by Emma Hunton as Elphaba.

 Luff played Miss Honey in the Broadway production of Matilda, in which she performed from September 6, 2014, to September 6, 2015.
 She played Charlie Jane in the Pasadena Playhouse production of Breaking Through until the end of the show's run on November 22, 2015.
 Luff then starred as Fantine in the second Broadway revival of Les Misérables from February 2016 until the production's closing in September 2016.
-From October 20 to December 2nd, 2017, Luff starred in the pre-Broadway tour of Escape to Margaritaville as Rachel.
+From October 20 to December 2, 2017, Luff starred in the pre-Broadway tour of Escape to Margaritaville as Rachel.
 She reprised her role in the Broadway production from March 15 to July 1, 2018.
 She also starred as Jenna in Waitress from July 23, 2019, to September 15, 2019.
+In October 2024, Luff is scheduled to take over the role of Anne Hathaway in the Broadway production of & Juliet, replacing original cast member Betsy Wolfe.